Skraelinger/AzureIoT_LoRaWan_StarterKit/LoRaEngine/README.md

 ### SetUp concentrator with Azure IoT Edge

-- Note: if your LoRa chip set is connected by SPI bus please ensure that it is enabled, e.g. on [Raspberry Pi](https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md).
+- Note: if your LoRa chip set is connected by SPI bus don't forget to [enable it](https://www.makeuseof.com/tag/enable-spi-i2c-raspberry-pi/), (You need to restart your pi).

 - Build network packet forwarder